 The Department for Education states that there is a need for schools to promote fundamental British values.
-These are:

 - Rule of law

 - Tolerance of those with different faiths and beliefs

 - Mutual respect

 - Individual liberty

 At Smallwood, we are continually enriching and developing our curriculum so that it incorporates British values as part of our overall PSHCE (Personal, Social, Health, Citizenship, Education) programme.

 We actively reinforce these values in a wide variety of ways:

 - Pupils learn what is right and wrong through classroom rules, school rules and also through the behaviour and discipline policy.

 - We have started working towards the recognition of commitment to become a rights respecting school which means identify rights and responsibilities, both personal and collective.